Four Gentlemen Tour the Bekaa Valley 73

 I was also surprised that we had not been stopped once, by any kind of security checkpoint.
 We had passed through a patchwork quilt of different communities, with drifts of posters in the central reservation supporting various factions, changing from Muslim to Christian symbolism and back again with bewildering frequency as we drove along.

 A local official talked to Hadi, and it was clear that I was being singled out in some way.
-I was at first slightly concerned by this, but then Hadi explained that I was being granted an interview with the Mayor of Baalbeck, whose authority covered the whole of the North of the Valley.
+I was at first slightly concerned by this, but then Hadi explained that I was being granted an interview with the Mayor of Baalbek, whose authority covered the whole of the north of the Valley.

 Like missing teeth in a beautiful smile.